 Did you feel like this was the end of your experience with Mary Jane or do you see yourself being in 4, 5 and 6?

 This is definitely the end to this trilogy.
 We've closed this chapter.
 But if Sam and Tobey and I were to come back together, we'd definitely do another movie.

 This time around, were you just focusing yourself on the actress storyline and not worrying about the stress in the end or the special FX stuff going on?

-you get focused in your storyline and not think about, say,
+Could you get focused in your storyline and not think about, say, Sandman's story?